Hammam: Public bathing in the Islamic context

 Prayer is one of the Five Pillars of Islam and it is customary to perform ablutions before praying.
 The two Islamic forms of ablution are ghusl, a full-body cleansing, and wudu, a cleansing of the face, hands, and feet.
-In the absence of water, cleansing with pure soil or sand is also permissible.
 Mosques always provide a place to wash, but hammams are often located nearby for deeper cleansing.
 Many are actually part of mosque complexes.

 Hammams, particularly in Morocco, evolved from their Roman origins to meet the needs of ritual purification according to Islam.
 For example, in most Roman-style hammams, there was a cold pool for submersion of the body, a style of bathing that finds less favour with Islam which regards bathing under running water without being fully submerged more appropriate.

 Al-Ghazali, a prominent Muslim theologian of the 11th century, wrote Revival of the Religious Sciences, a multi-volume work discussing the appropriate forms of conduct for many aspects of Muslim life and death.
 One of the volumes, entitled The Mysteries of Purity, details the proper technique for performing ablutions before prayer and the major ablution (ghusil) after anything which renders it necessary, such as the emission of semen.
 For al-Ghazali, the hammam is a primarily male institution, and he cautions that women should only enter a hammam after childbirth or illness.
 However, even al-Ghazali thought it admissible for men to prohibit their wives or sisters from using the hammam.
 For al-Ghazali the main point of contention surrounding hammams was nakedness, and he warned that overt nakedness was to be avoided ("… he should shield it from the sight of others and second, guard against the touch of others.")
 His writing focused especially on the need to avoid touching the penis during bathing and after urination, and wrote that nakedness was decent only when the area between a man's knees and lower stomach was hidden.
 For women he suggested that only exposure of the face and palms was appropriate.
 According to al-Ghazali, nakedness in the hammam could incite indecent thoughts and behaviours, hence its controversial nature.

 In Islam ritual ablution is also required before or after sexual intercourse.
 Knowing that, May Telmissany, a professor at the University of Ottawa, argues that the image of a hyper-sexualised woman leaving the hammam is an Orientalist way of looking at things that sees leaving or attending the hammam as an indicator of sexual behaviour.